WordPress/gutenberg/packages/components/src/modal/README.md

 - Required: No
 - Default: true

+### noHeader

+If this property is set to true, the modal will not display its header, which contains the icon, title and close icon.

+- Type: `boolean`
+- Required: No
+- Default: false

 ### className

 If this property is added, it will an additional class name to the modal content `div`.